farirpgs/fari-games/_games/charge-rpg.md

 First, thank you.

-If you are reading this, it means you are somewhat interested in this game, and this means a lot to us, so thanks.
+If you are reading this, it means you are somewhat interested in this game, and this means a lot to us, so thanks a million.

 You're amazing, that's as simple as that.

 Now, one of the first thing you probably want to know is: **who is this game for ?**

-This should be relatively easy to answer, as this was one of the first question we tried to answer:

 > This game is for people who want to play a generic and narrative table-top RPG adventure about a group of characters struggling to achieve their goals, but pushing themselves to try to get there.

-In a nutshell, you could say it's a cross-breed between the Fate System and Forged in the Dark System.
-Both those game systems are amazing, and you should definitely check them out.

-This game would not exist without them.
+Some mechanics were inspired, borrowed or adapted from the Forged in the Dark system as well as the Fate system.
+Both those game systems are amazing, and you should definitely check them out, since this game would not exist without them.

-Some rules from Fate and Forged in the Dark were borrowed, others were renamed or adapted.
-The reason some mechanics were renamed is mostly to make things easier to understand and to make the language barrier less of an issue for people where English might not be their primary language (like us)

-There are some dials and hacks inside this book to make the game more to your liking, either by making it fit either a more realistic setting or to crank things up where the characters are larger than life.
+Other mechanics are brand new to [GAME_NAME] and we hope you are going to create amazing stories with them.

 Now let's get to it ⚡

 # Goals | Power Your Story Telling

-Here's specifically what this game is trying to solve with its rules and mechanics
+There are thousands of great table-top role-playing games out there.
+Some are generic, like [GAME_NAME], and others are made with a very specific settings in mind.
+In the later, mechanics are often created to re-enforce the setting.

+[GAME_NAME] is generic, which means that you get to pick the world and setting you want to play in.
+You could play in Sci-Fi setting where new planets are still being discovered and terraformed every day, or during the British Industrial Revolution.
+You get to choose.

+Because each setting can be widely different, the game mechanics [in GAME_NAME] were made with very specific goals in mind to help you create the story ou want to tell.
+It does this while trying to accomplish the *right* middle ground between versatility and specificity.

+The three main pillars of this game center around Characters, Style of Play and Style of Story.

-**It should be easy to create a character for any setting.**
+**First, it should be easy to create a character for any setting.**

-> Character sheets should be straight forward and generic enough to let anyone create the characters they want to play in the setting they are most interested in.
+> Character should be able to be defined easily, yet still be able to be unique in their own way.
+They should also be able to be generic enough so that playeres can create the character they want to play in the setting they are most interested in.
 >
-> It does this by making character shine using Aspects to define who they are, and by using a custom progression systems to make them shine in specific situations with their Talents.
+> [GAME_NAME] does this by making character shine using `Aspects` to define who they are, `Actions` to highlight what they are good at, and `Talents` to make them evolve in interested ways.

 **Style of play should not be enforced.**

 > The system should let the group decide what style of play they prefer.
-From planning beforehand to jumping straight into the action kind of gameplay, everything should be possible.
+From planning beforehand to jumping straight into the action.
 >
 > It does this by letting players add new proactive and reactive narrative elements to scenes that have a mechanical impact on the game.